deis/workflow/src/troubleshooting/index.md

 For information on troubleshooting a failing component, see [Troubleshooting with Kubectl][kubectl].

+## An Application Fails to Start

+For information on troubleshooting application deployment issues, see [Troubleshooting Applications][troubleshooting-app].

 ## Permission denied (publickey)

 The most common problem for this issue is the user forgetting to run `deis keys:add` or add their